manetu/temporal-clojure-sdk/doc/workflows.md

 ## Safe blocking within Workflows

-The Temporal Workflow instance behaves like a [Lightweight Process](https://en.wikipedia.org/wiki/Light-weight_process) or [Fiber](https://en.wikipedia.org/wiki/Fiber_(computer_science)).
-This means the system can generally support a high ratio of Workflow instances to CPUs often in the range of 1000:1 or greater.
-Achieving this feat requires controlling the IO in and out of the instance in a way that maximizes resource sharing.
-Therefore, any LWP/Fiber implementation will generally provide its own IO constructions (e.g. mailboxes, channels, promises, etc.), and Temporal is no exception.
+A Temporal Workflow instance behaves like a [Lightweight Process](https://en.wikipedia.org/wiki/Light-weight_process) or [Fiber](https://en.wikipedia.org/wiki/Fiber_(computer_science)).
+These types of designs support a high ratio of Workflow instances to CPUs, often in the range of 1000:1 or greater.
+Achieving this feat requires controlling the IO in and out of the instance to maximize resource sharing.
+Therefore, any LWP/Fiber implementation will generally provide its own IO constructs (e.g., mailboxes, channels, promises, etc.), and Temporal is no exception.

 In this Clojure SDK, this support comes in a few different flavors:

 ### Promises

-Certain methods naturally return Workflow-safe Promises, such as invoking an Activity from a Workflow.
-These Workflow-safe Promises have been integrated with the [promesa](https://github.com/funcool/promesa) library.
+Specific methods naturally return Workflow-safe Promises, such as invoking an Activity from a Workflow.
+The Clojure SDK integrates these Workflow-safe Promises with the [promesa](https://github.com/funcool/promesa) library.
 This section serves to document their use and limitations.

 #### Safe to use